Years and Years | A timely representation of today's reality

 The outcome of the BBC and HBO collaboration mirrors a frightening tomorrow, which the viewer can yet recognize as both hazy and distinctly familiar.

 Meet the Lyons

 Years and Years, a six-part drama based in Manchester, follows the life of the Lyons family from 2019 to 2034.
 The story is a uchronia, an imaginary time period where Donald Trump wins a second term.
-Against the background of emergent and authoritative British regime, powered by Vivienne Rook (Emma Thompson), the narration charts both historical and personal struggles.
-The Lyons family is made up of two sisters and two brothers, with their grandmother, children and nephews.
+Against the background of an emergent and authoritative British regime, powered by Vivienne Rook (Emma Thompson), the narration charts historical and personal struggles.
+The Lyons family comprises two sisters and two brothers, with their grandmother, children, and nephews.

 In the same way as Black Mirror depicts a dystopia, where AI development or social media addiction cause harm, Years and Years shows the viewer a future where hi-tech tools can be frightening.
 Yet, both TV shows are able to tell a universal story by pointing out inner struggles and the deep connection between the individual and the wider framework.

-Despite the big historical changes, it still gives space to the intimacy of the characters.
+Despite the significant historical changes, it still gives space to the characters’ intimacy.
 The Lyons family sees its bubble blow up, episode by episode, but never gives up.